 The area surrounding the NIH boasts some of the finest neighborhoods and best addresses in the country.
 As the Nation's capital, the Washington D.C. metropolitan area is a unique and vibrant city with locations to please anyone.
 The following is merely an introduction to six of the area's neighborhoods.
 Whether you are looking for a suburban home where you can walk your kids to premier schools or an urban apartment in the heart of the city, the D.C. metro area has it all.
+Note: data for the charts depicted below last pulled in December 2020.

 District of Columbia